svenvc/docs/zinc/zinc-websockets-paper.md

 Another solution is to run some JavaScript code in a web browser.
 You can find the necessary HTML page containing JavaScript code invoking the echo service on the class side of ZnWebSocketEchoHandler.
-The following setup will serves this code:
+The following setup will serve this code:

     ZnServer startDefaultOn: 1701.
     ZnServer default logToTranscript.